kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 Roles are not inherited; a role limits the API token to those roles.

-If a valid login is supplied, the session is assigned the role "LOGON", which has unrestricted access to all APIs.
-Providing both a logon and a restricted session token will ignore the session token and apply the administrative role.
+If a valid login is supplied, the session is assigned the role `admin`, which has unrestricted access to all APIs.
+Providing both the Kismet admin username and password, and a session token with lesser permissions, will ignore the session token and apply the administrative role.

 ## First login